 It is an exercise that will take time and lots of practice so be patient!
 Once you have checked and sung each note, record yourself singing and compare it to the original.
 If the notes sound the same then it means you have trained yourself to sing by ear.
 If it sounds different, go back to that melody and practice each note again.

 You can repeat this exercise with lots of different songs, it’s all good practice and will help you to become a better singer in the long run.

 Acapella covers of famous songs

 This video from popular Acapella group Pentatonix covers some of the best songs of the last few centuries:

 How do you become an acapella singer?

 If you enjoy singing in this style, it may be something that you want to pursue further in your career.
 As mentioned above, you need to be looking at some key aspects of singing.
 That’s mainly delving into the pitch, harmony, range and adjustment.
 Make sure that you have adjusted the song to suit your performance and that you are able to make it work without musical instruments to accompany it.

-If you feel that singing acapella as a solo artist isn’t enough, then you could join a group and sing as part of a group.
+If you feel that singing acapella as a solo artist isn’t enough, then you could join a band and sing as part of a group.
 Doing that, though, will mean you have to decide what sort of singer you want to be and what role you want to play in the group.